 Transitional restrictions on access of workers from Croatia to the labour markets of other Member States currently apply in

-This means that these Member States continue to regulate access of Croatian workers to their labour markets by national law and may require work permits from Croatian workers.
+This means that Austria regulates access of Croatian workers to its labour market by national law and may require work permits from Croatian workers.

-Croatia has equivalent transitional restrictions for workers from those Member States.
+Croatia has equivalent transitional restrictions for workers from Austria.

 According to the 2011 Act of Accession, EU-27 Member States can temporarily restrict the access of workers from Croatia to their labour markets.

 The access was regulated by the national law of the other Member States.
 13 Member States applied restrictions (AT, BE, CY, FR, DE, EL, IT, LU, MT, NL, ES, SI and UK).
 The others decided to fully apply EU free movement rules to Croatian workers.

-Member States may maintain restrictions if they notified it to the Commission beforehand.
-Austria, the Netherlands, Slovenia, Malta, and the United Kingdom have done so.
-Currently restrictions apply only in those Member States, except Malta, which has lifted its restrictions on 26 January 2018.
+Member States could maintain restrictions if they notified it to the Commission beforehand.
+Austria, the Netherlands, Slovenia, Malta, and the United Kingdom had done so.

-In the final phase Member States will be able to apply the restrictions only in case of serious disturbances of their labour market or a threat of such disturbances.
+In the final phase Member States are able to apply the restrictions only in case of serious disturbances of their labour market or a threat of such disturbances.
+Currently, restrictions apply only in Austria.